 G Major Scale

-The G Major scale includes the notes G, A, B, C, D, E, F#, and G. F# is the one sharp that we have in this scale, so keep this in mind when you are practicing!
-All of the notes will be played on the white keys apart from the F#.
-For the G Major scale, we will use the same finger pattern as in the C Major Scale.
+The G major scale includes the notes G, A, B, C, D, E, F#, and G. As you notice hereby, F# is our one little sharp to remember!
+Play all of the notes on the white keys – except for that F# where you reach up for the corresponding black key!
+To keep things easy, use the same finger pattern as with the C major scale.

 Famous G Major Song Examples